murillo94/weather-pwa/README.md

 ## TODO

+- Do a button to show infos about the project (bottom right in the main city info)
+- Do a button to share the weather with friends by a url
 - Do service-worker work offline
-- Do a button to share the weather with friends by a url

 ## url